iDataVisualizationLab/UFO/README.md

 This is a java application, so it requires java sdk to be installed on your machine. </br>
 Please download java sdk via: https://www.oracle.com/java/technologies/javase-jdk13-downloads.html </br>

-After installation, add your installed java sdk bin path to your system variable
+After installation, add your installed java sdk bin path to your system variable.
+Example can be found: https://www.youtube.com/watch?v=dUqfhoss8MI